slate-engineering/slate-for-chrome/README.md

 ## Version 2.1
 Features:
-* Mass upload images from any website
+* Grabs every images from any website (based on user settings)
+* Mass upload images
 * Upload to multiple slates at once
 * Add all of your Slate accounts
 * Welcome screen after install